 John R. Wetsch

-BS, Excelsior College
+- BS, Excelsior University

-Listed in Who’s Who in America, Who’s Who in the South and Southwest, and Who’s Who in Science and Engineering, Dr. Wetsch was honored by Pope Benedict XVI by being named Knight Commander of the Order of Saint Gregory the Great, Civil Division, and he was commissioned a Kentucky Colonel by the governor of that state.
+Listed in “Who’s Who in America,” “Who’s Who in the South and Southwest,” and “Who’s Who in Science and Engineering,” Wetsch was honored by Pope Benedict XVI by being named Knight Commander of the Order of Saint Gregory the Great, Civil Division, and he was commissioned a Kentucky Colonel by the governor of that state.
 The author of several publications, he is also active in industry associations.